arpo/morfeum_2/memory-bank/activeContext.md

 4. **Image generation per node**: Consider generating images for host/region nodes individually

 ## Current System State

+**Saved Locations Display:** ✅ Fixed
+- Thumbnails show first image found in tree hierarchy
+- Meaningful visuals even when host nodes have no images
+- Computed at render time, no data structure changes
+- Falls back to placeholder only if entire tree has no images

 **Location Tree Display:** ✅ Fixed
 - Info button accessible for all nodes (with or without images)